Safe Routes to School

 Safe Routes to School (SRTS) is a nationwide effort to make it safe, convenient, and fun for children to bicycle and walk to school.
 Safe Routes to School benefits students and communities.
 Walking or biking to and from school is an easy way for kids to get exercise, stay healthy, and arrive at school ready to learn.
 More kids walking and bicycling to school reduces traffic and air pollution near schools and helps to unite neighborhoods.

 The City of Saint Paul, Saint Paul Public Schools, MnDOT, and Ramsey County support the city's Safe Routes to School program.
 Our efforts have recently brought over $1.3 Million in federal and state funding to improve walking safety near Washington Technology Magnet School and Expo Elementary.
-Saint Paul has also created Safe Routes to School Plans for five public schools, as well as a Citywide Safe Routes to School Policy Plan.
-When we work together, we can have better outcomes for all kids in Saint Paul.
+Saint Paul has also created Safe Routes to School Plans for seven public schools, as well as a Citywide Safe Routes to School Policy Plan.
+When we work together, we create better outcomes for all kids in Saint Paul.

 Completed SRTS plans are listed below.
 The City of Saint Paul, Saint Paul Public Schools, and Ramsey County actively collaborate to implement Safe Routes to Schools in neighborhoods throughout Saint Paul.